That’s what it feels like after you’ve put words on paper.

 With that said, she slid down the side of the car, and I could see, in the arc lamps lighting the car park, a trail of blood.

-Anything on paper is better than nothing on paper.
+But, as they say, anything on paper is better than nothing on paper.
 Tomorrow, or the next day, I will edit and rewrite and see what happens.

 © Charles Heath 2020